tbennett6421/docker-cyberchef/README.md

 ## Contributors

 Thanks to @tabic and @ilyaglow for their contributions.
+Thanks @mpepping for the base docker project, that I adapted